|Looking for Portland crash data?|

 There are two key points: (1) most crash data relies on self-reported information, and (2) not all traffic deaths are included in the official record.

 Property damage only: crash reports required if the crash involves a motor vehicle and damage is at least $2,500.

-Injuries: crash reports required for all crashes involving a motor vehicle that result in injuries (no matter how minor).
+Injuries or deaths: crash reports required for all crashes involving a motor vehicle that result in injuries (no matter how minor) or in death.

-Deaths: crash reports required for most crashes involving a motor vehicle that result in death.
-In accordance with criteria from the National Highway Traffic Safety Administration and the American National Standards Institute (also followed by the Oregon Department of Transportation), data excludes people who die:
+In accordance with criteria from the National Highway Traffic Safety Administration and the American National Standards Institute (also followed by the Oregon Department of Transportation), crash data excludes people who die:

 - More than 30 days after a crash,

 - In an act of homicide (a person intentionally crashes into another person),